Noman-dev3/My-mart1/README.md

--- Add tables to the publication for real-time updates ALTER PUBLICATION supabase_realtime ADD TABLE products;
+-- Add tables to the publication for real-time updates -- This might fail if the tables are already added, which is safe to ignore.
+ALTER PUBLICATION supabase_realtime ADD TABLE products;
 ALTER PUBLICATION supabase_realtime ADD TABLE orders;
 ALTER PUBLICATION supabase_realtime ADD TABLE "siteContent";